Grumbling Religious Leaders

 But the religious leaders did not understand and started arguing among themselves.

 Then the Jews began to argue with one another, saying, “How can this man give us His flesh to eat?”
-John 6:52 (NAS95S)
+John 6:52 (NASB)

 They thought that Jesus was talking about someone literally eating His flesh.
 What a great example of how people respond to divine truth today when they hear the Word of God.
 They do not understand because they cannot understand unless the Father is drawing them.
 They just do not get it.
 Sometimes the followers of Jesus use books about the Bible and logic to help people understand the Bible.
 What people need to do is to read the Bible.
 Many people have never read the Bible.
 They do not know what it says.
 Let God’s Word speak to them and not some uninspired author.

-Wow, what a clueless group.
+The religious leaders just did not understand.
 I wonder if they thought about how much flesh was on Jesus’ body and how many people could actually eat some of His flesh?
-But Jesus ignored them and continued with His allegory,
+But Jesus ignored them and continued with His illustration.

-Did they ask themselves how Jesus would be able to raise them on the last day if they killed Him by eating His flesh and drinking His blood?
 They should have understood that Jesus was not speaking literally.
-He was offering them eternal life – a spiritual relationship unlike anything they understood, Jesus still offers the same today.
+He was offering them eternal life – a spiritual relationship unlike anything they understood Jesus still offers the same today.

 Some have misunderstood Jesus’ words.
 Some teach that Jesus was talking about actually eating His flesh and drinking His blood.
 Those who believe that Jesus is talking about eating His flesh and drinking His blood use the following passage of Matthew 26:26.

 While they were eating, Jesus took some bread, and after a blessing, He broke it and gave it to the disciples, and said, “Take, eat; this is My body.”
-Matt 26:26 (NAS95S)
+Matthew 26:26 (NASB)

 Next, Jesus must have pointed to Himself when He said,

 This is the bread which came down out of heaven; not as the fathers ate and died; he who eats this bread will live forever.
-John 6:58 (NAS95S)
+John 6:58 (NASB)

 The Israelites who lived and walked in the desert had desperately wanted the manna that God dropped from the sky in the wilderness day after day.
 It temporarily satisfied.
 It was life.
 Some of them even tried to horde it.
 The manna was essential for earthly, physical life and God provided fresh manna every day.
 It was God’s gift.
 It was bland, unappealing bread, but it was their bread for daily life.
 When Jesus pointed to Himself and declared that He had come down from heaven, He was making an awesome statement.

 These things He said in the synagogue as He taught in Capernaum.
-John 6:59 (NAS95S)
+John 6:59 (NASB)

 Jesus was the real spiritual bread.
 He was and is better than ciabatta, challah, cranberry, focaccia, french, multi-grain, parisienne, oatmeal, rosemary, rye, or walnut bread!
 Jesus is the best bread.
 When you trust Him to forgive your sins, you will spiritually “eat” Him, or take Him into your life and you will have eternal life forever.
 You will not want to spread butter, honey, jam, jelly, or peanut butter on this bread.